mlswg/mls-architecture/draft-ietf-mls-architecture.md

 security for MLS is considerably weakened.

-PCS means that if a group member is compromised at some time t but subsequently performs an update at some time t', then all MLS guarantees should apply to messages sent after time t'.
-For example, if an adversary learns all secrets known to Alice at time t, including both Alice's secret keys and all shared group keys, but Alice performs a key update at time t', then the adversary should be unable to violate any of the MLS security properties after time t'.
+PCS means that if a group member is compromised at some time t but subsequently performs an update at some time t', then all MLS guarantees apply to messages sent after time t'.
+For example, if an adversary learns all secrets known to Alice at time t, including both Alice's secret keys and all shared group keys, but Alice performs a key update at time t', then the adversary is unable to violate any of the MLS security properties after time t'.

-Both of these properties must be satisfied even against compromised DSs and ASs.
+Both of these properties are satisfied even against compromised DSs and ASs.

 #### Membership Changes